bkamapantula/bkamapantula.github.io/_posts/2020-07-10-jekyll-minima-pagination.md

 Initially, I was skeptical about changing Ruby-based Jekyll configuration as I wasn't familiar with it.
 I realized the templating looked exactly like in Python's Tornado and eased in to it.

+## Tags

+Similarly, to enable tags for posts I followed the steps laid out on [4]

-# References
+## References

 1. How to install Jekyll on Ubuntu by Computing for Geeks.
-[Link](https://computingforgeeks.com/how-to-install-jekyll-on-ubuntu-18-04/)
+[Link](https://computingforgeeks.com/how-to-install-jekyll-on-ubuntu-18-04/).
 2. Where does index.html go? on jekyllrb talk.
-[Link](https://talk.jekyllrb.com/t/pagination-question-where-does-index-html-go/262/2)
+[Link](https://talk.jekyllrb.com/t/pagination-question-where-does-index-html-go/262/2).
 3. Official Jekyll Pagination docs.
-[Link](https://jekyllrb.com/docs/pagination/)
+[Link](https://jekyllrb.com/docs/pagination/).
+4. Jekyll Tags on Github Pages.
+[Link](http://longqian.me/2017/02/09/github-jekyll-tag/).